-- The Ministry of Business, Innovation and Employment's (MBIE) business.govt.nz website has a web page with information for businesses.
+The Ministry of Business, Innovation and Employment's (MBIE) business.govt.nz website has a web page with COVID-19 information for businesses.
+This includes:

 Employer’s Guide to Managing Coronavirus

-Humankind, PNZ's employment support partner, have provided an Employer’s Guide to Managing Coronavirus.
-Please read their latest update here (received March 2020), including answers to frequently asked questions.
+PNZ's employment support partner, Humankind, have provided an Employer’s Guide to Managing Coronavirus.
+Please read this here (received March 2020), including answers to frequently asked questions.

 NZ Government Economic & Business Support